Tiananmen Exiles: Synopsis

-Rowena He starts with introducing the idea of oral history and addresses her method style, as she swaps between Chinese and English in her interviews, and has combined the methods of life history, narrative inquiry and arts-based inquiry.
+He introduces the idea of oral history and addresses her method style, as she swaps between Chinese and English in her interviews, and has combined the methods of life history, narrative inquiry and arts-based inquiry.
 She starts with an introduction to Wang Dan, Shen Tong, and Yi Danxuan.
 Wang Dan was a student leader who was arrested after the protests and served fourteen years in two different sentences, he would later be exiled to the United States and would receive his PhD.
 Shen Tong co-chaired the Student Dialogue Delegation, escaped China six days after the crackdown, and would later publish the autobiography Almost a Revolution.
 Tong is also still politically active while in exile.
 Yi Danxuan was the Vice-President of the Guangzhou Patriotic Student Federation, spent 2 years in prison, and was exiled from China but was allowed temporary entry during the Beijing Olympics.

-The book starts with a portion of He's autobiography which tells of her childhood and her connection to the Tiananmen protests.
-She then tells how her father became disenchanted with the Chinese Communist Party and shows how the school system pushed a pro-Party ideology.
-She then describes how she exiled herself to Canada and there became excited because of the literature on Tiananmen in the library.
+The book starts with a portion of He's memoir Seeds of Fire, which tells of her childhood and her connection to the Tiananmen protests.
+She tells how her father became disenchanted with the Chinese Communist Party and shows how the school system pushed a pro-Party ideology.
+She then describes how she exiled herself to Canada and her determination to keep the history and memory alive.

 Yi Danxuan was the exile that He was most excited to interview, mainly because of the lack works on him and his efforts outside of Beijing.
-Yi asked He to “stop thinking about your research for a moment while I talk to you” as the exiles are people and not just subjects; He notes how this was an important moment for herself.
+Yi asked He to "stop thinking about your research for a moment while I talk to you" as the exiles are people and not just subjects; He notes how this was an important moment for herself.
 In the interview, He asked Yi about his current involvement in the community who were involved in the Tiananmen Protests.
 She further inquired about his imprisonment, but Yi gave little information to He on this matter.
-Finally, He inquired on how Yi was settling into the United States, and Yi stated that “I don’t enjoy settling down in North America.
-I won’t feel happy.”
+Finally, He inquired how Yi was settling into the United States, and Yi stated that "I don’t enjoy settling down in North America.
+I won't feel happy."